blackpiratelive/blackpiratelive.github.io/content/bookmarks.md

 10. [Pano Scrobbler](https://github.com/kawaiiDango/pano-scrobbler) - This is my choice of app for scrobbling music I'm currently playing.
 Very reliable and has lots of feature. _Even let's you view monthly statistics without premium._

+## Services That I Use

+**Password Manager**: Right now I use [Keepass](https://keepass.info/) as my password manager.
+I have used all the major password managers in the past.
+Really liked Bitwarden but quit due to lag on android apps.
+I use [Keepass2Android](https://play.google.com/store/apps/details?id=keepass2android.keepass2android) and [Keepassdx](https://www.keepassdx.com/)on Android, and [KeepassXC](https://keepassxc.org/) on Windows and Linux.

+**Cloud Storage:** For cloud storage I use both free and open source as well as proprietary solutions.
+Google photos is my choice for keeping my photos and videos.
+I use [Disroot Cloud](https://cloud.disroot.org) for miscellaneous stuffs.

+**Email:** I use [protonmail](https://proton.me) (free) for my email.
+I also use Discord email for newsletters.
+I do have gmail accounts and those are for very important stuffs.
+I also use [SimpleLogin](https://simplelogin.io) for email aliasing and to host email on my domain.

+**Contact and Calender Sync:** I use [Fruux](https://fruux.com/) to sync my contacts and Calender.
+It gets the job done, I have no complaints.

+**Search:** For searching the web I use [Brave Search](https://search.brave.com) on my Firefox.
+Sometimes Google also.
+I have used [Ecosia](https://www.ecosia.org/) in the past and its also good.

+**DNS:** My choice of DNS is [NextDNS](https://nextdns.io/).
+It's highly configurable and privacy friendly(?).
+I also sometimes use Adguard DNS (dns.adguard.com).

 ## Useful Resources:
 - Funny Username Generator - https://foulomatic.hnldesign.nl/
 - Simpsons series episodes - https://archive.org/details/thesimpletons